 Applicants will submit an essay or written speech on the topic outlined below.
 Eight applicants will be selected as finalists to progress in the contest.
-At the OEC Youth Tour Banquet (Friday, February 21), four of the eight finalists will be chosen as “Youth Tourians.”
-The other four finalists will attend RYLA (Rotary Youth Leadership Award) Leadership Camp at Goddard Youth Camp.
+Four of the eight finalists will be chosen as “Youth Tourians” at the Mon., Feb.
+22 event.
+The other four finalists will have the opportunity to attend RYLA (Rotary Youth Leadership Award) Leadership Camp at Goddard Youth Camp.

 Over 80 years ago, America’s farmers and rural citizens joined together to bring electricity to their communities — communities which the for-profit companies refused to serve.
 As a result, they improved the quality of life for rural Americans by satisfying an unmet need.
-Today, co-ops of all kinds bring that same spirit of purpose and cooperation to the changing needs of a new generation.
+Today, co-ops of all kinds bring that same spirit of purpose and cooperation to the changing needs of a new generation both rural and urban.

 How would you use co-op principles to satisfy a need in your community?
 Convince the audience to join your endeavor.

-https://www.facebook.com/OECYouth/ Contest resources, updates, reminders, and more will be posted on OEC Youth Programs Facebook page.
-Every week will have a post sharing a new co-op business model example.
+https://www.facebook.com/OklaElec Contest resources, updates, reminders, and more will be posted on OEC’s Facebook page.
+Look for co-op business model examples.

 Co-ops 101: An Introduction to Cooperatives provides a comprehensive summary of basic information on the cooperative way of organizing and operating a business.
 It covers the nature and extent of the use of cooperatives, compares cooperatives to other business structures, explains the various roles employees and members play within the co-op, and more.
 This is a publication of the United States Department of Agriculture (USDA).

-USDA Rural Development Rural Business-Cooperative Service houses a library of more than 150 co-op publications rangeing from basic co-op primers, such as “Co-ops 101,” to in-depth reports on technical topics, to reports that focus on co-op economic theory, such as “The Nature of the Cooperative.”
-To access these publications, please see Publications for Cooperatives .
+USDA Rural Development Rural Business-Cooperative Service houses a library of more than 150 co-op publications ranging from basic co-op primers, such as “Co-ops 101,” to in-depth reports on technical topics, to reports that focus on co-op economic theory, such as “The Nature of the Cooperative.”
+To access these publications, please see Publications for Cooperatives.

 www.strongertogether.coop National Co+op Grocers (NCG)